projectbuendia/buendia/tools/vagrant/README.md

 ## Connect to Buendia from your web browser

 Open [http://localhost:9000/openmrs/](http://localhost:9000/openmrs/) in your web browswer and log in as buendia/buendia.
+The web page will take a few seconds to load the first time.

 ## Shut down (and restart) your VM